Which singular tangent bundles are isomorphic?: Colorability and isomorphism of b -type bundles

 As a consequence of \Cref{thm:isomorphism-bm-bundles}, the problem of finding the isomorphism classes of $b^m$-bundles reduces to two distinct cases: the isomorphism class of $\mathrm{T}M$ and that of $\bi{\mathrm{T}}M$.
 Consequently, we will focus solely on determining whether these two classes agree or differ.

-In this section, we discuss combinatorial obstructions to the vanishing of the form $\eta$.
+In this section, we discuss combinatorial obstructions to the existence of an isomorphism $\mathrm{T}M \cong \bi{\mathrm{T}}M$.
 To this end, we introduce the associated graph of a $b$-manifold $(M, Z)$.
 Our construction of the open cover $\mathcal{U}$ in \cref{sec:isomorphism-bundles} is inspired by this object.
 These graphs were originally considered in \cite{miranda_equivariant_2017} and have since found applications in \cite{kirchhoff-lukat_log_2023} and \cite{brugues_arnold_2024}.

-\begin{definition} Let $(M, Z)$ be a $b^m$-manifold.
+\begin{definition} Let $(M, Z)$ be a $b$-manifold.
 The \emph{associated graph} of $(M, Z)$ is the graph $G_{M, Z} = (N, E)$ with set of nodes $N = \{M_\alpha\}$, the set of connected components of $M \setminus Z$, and set of edges $E = \{ Z_\gamma \}$, the set of connected components of $Z$.
 In this definition, we say $M_\alpha \in Z_\gamma$ if and only if $\overline{M}_\alpha \cap Z_\gamma \neq \emptyset$. \end{definition}

 \begin{remark} The associated graph $G_{M, Z}$ is, indeed, a graph.
 To see this we have to check that any edge $Z_\gamma$ contains only two nodes $M_\alpha, M_\beta$.
 This is a consequence of \Cref{rmk:trivial-normal-bundle}.
 Indeed, if we take a tubular neighbourhood $\varphi \colon U \to Z \times \mathbb{R}$, the connected and open sets $\varphi^{-1}(Z \times \mathbb{R}_+)$ and $\varphi^{-1}(Z \times \mathbb{R}_-)$ are contained in two unique connected components $M_\alpha$, $M_\beta$ of $M \setminus Z$ (observe these do not have to be distinct, cf. \cref{fig:ass-graph}). \end{remark}